A Novice Guide To Shoot Day Etiquette.

-- If you are invited to a shoot by a friend : Please ask them for the keeper’s number and ring and chat to him prior to attending.
+- If you are invited to a shoot by a friend: Please ask them for the keeper’s number and ring and chat with him prior to attending.
 This ensures the keeper is aware of your plans to visit and also ensures that you have touched base with them.
 This is a great time to chat about your dog and the day etc, get a location off them and times to turn up etc. (DO NOT BE LATE!!)

 - Clothing: Even beating please go smart.
 Shirt & jumper, waterproofs are basic minimum.
 Please do not turn up in jeans to shoots and try to stick to greens and browns.
 The best advice I can give you is to be warm and comfortable and waterproof.
 Picking up you may be required to be dressed a bit smarter so shirt and tie/scarf (ladies) and possibly breaks or smart trousers, again warm and comfy and waterproof.

 - Listen to the keeper and the experienced people on the shoot.
 Go where you are told.
 Ask questions.
 Make noise when told to and be quiet when told to.

 - Go and personally thank the keeper for the day afterwards.
 As a beater and picker up you are not required to tip the keeper (only guns tip the keeper) but it’s nice to go and thank them.

 - Ask the keeper prior to the day if you need to take food or if it is provided for you some shoots have lunch provided and some don’t.
 Take snacks anyway and drinks.

 - If you want to be invited back take some cake, sausage rolls, cookies, slow gin anything to share with you team 😊

 - Talk to you trainer if you have one – That is what we are here for to listen to your worries and concerns and enjoy your first day with you so please if you have a question or you want dates get in touch with you trainer we don’t know you are struggling if you don’t talk or ask for advice.